In New York fraud trial, Trump defense goes on offense

 Where the case stands

-The central charge of the New York civil trial is that Mr. Trump, his sons, and others in the Trump Organization fraudulently inflated the value of some of their real estate holdings to receive better terms from banks and insurance companies.
+The central charge of the New York civil trial is that Mr. Trump, his sons, and others in The Trump Organization fraudulently inflated the value of some of their real estate holdings to receive better terms from banks and insurance companies.

 Judge Engoron has already ruled that the defendants are guilty of this action.
 Prior to the trial’s beginning he issued a finding that Attorney General James had submitted “conclusive evidence” that the former president and his cohorts had overvalued their assets by between $812 million and $2.2 billion from 2014 to 2021.